vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/2_strIdharmapaddhati_of_tryambakayajvan/02_The_Daily_Duties_of_Women/04_Evening.md

 The next two ślokas (also attributed to Vyāsa) return to the subject of the wife's attire.
 ‘If a woman makes love with her husband while wearing a bodice, she will certainly be a widow in three years or even sooner.
 If a woman (dayitā; lit. "beloved") makes love with the "palm-leaf" type of earrings (talapattra) dangling from her ears, she will be a widow in this life within five or seven years, '[^20]

 The reasons for both rulings seem self-evident.
 Regarding the first, we may recall the earlier requirement that a woman should always cover her breasts (section IIA, p.90, note 69).
 The rule that she should remove her bodice for love-making reinforces the idea that women of this class usually wore bodices in public.
-In Tryambaka's circles at least, it seems that a woman's naked breasts
+In Tryambaka's circles at least, it seems that a woman's naked breasts were more likely to be associated with sexual intimacy than with fashion or custom.

 [^18]: ārdrapadaya bhartṛsango na kartavyah // Sdhp.20v.4.